PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 \section{Evaluation}

-Previous binary analysis studies usually evaluate their approaches by designing specific experiments in an end-to-end manner, since their instruction embeddings are only for single tasks.
-In this paper, we focus on evaluating the impact of different instruction embedding schemes.
+Previous binary analysis studies usually evaluate their approaches by designing specific experiments in an end-to-end manner, since their instruction embeddings are only for individual tasks.
+In this paper, we focus on evaluating different instruction embedding schemes.
 To this end, we have designed and implemented an extensive evaluation framework to evaluate \codename and the baseline approaches.
-The evaluations can be classified into two categories: \textit{intrinsic evaluation} and \textit{extrinsic evaluation}.
+Evaluations can be classified into two categories: \textit{intrinsic evaluation} and \textit{extrinsic evaluation}.
 In the remainder of this section, we first introduce our evaluation framework and experimental configurations, then report and discuss the experimental results.